'Bigg Boss 16' evicted contestant Sreejita calls Shalin, Tina's game 'cheap, stupid, fake' CanIndia News

 She hopes to return as a wildcard but this time in “attack mode” against ‘Uttaran’ co-star and housemate Tina.

-She revealed: “Of course, I would love to and I am getting a chance to watch what has happened behind my back in the show and in case Tina survives till then, I would definitely like to take her case whenever I can.”
+She reveals: “Ofcourse, I would love to and I am getting a chance to watch what has happened behind my back in the show and in case Tina survives till then I would definitely like to take her case whenever I can.”

 “I would be bang on, in attack mode because what she is doing behind my back is not acceptable.”

-Talking about the game of Tina and Shalin Banot, whom she also referred as the ‘dirtiest player’, Sreejita did not shy away from saying: “(It’s) Very cheap, stupid, very fake and I am sure the audience is not that stupid.
+Talking about the game of Tina and Shalin Banot, whom she also referred as the ‘dirtiest player’, Sreejita did not shy away to say: “(It’s) Very cheap, stupid, very fake and I am sure the audience is not that stupid.
 They would understand that fakeness very soon.”

 “According to me the dirtiest player is Shalin.”